 A momentous stage in your life has finally come: it’s time to pack up and move to a new home!
 Whether you’re purchasing your first home or your seventh, this process never gets any less exciting!
 There’s something about moving to a new space and making it your own that is unlike any other experience.

 When you choose to purchase a new home, you typically have two options: search the listings to find a home for sale that matches what you’re looking for, or work with a builder to build you a home to suit exactly what you envision.

 Both of these options have their benefits and limitations, and there’s no “best way” to go about finding a new home.
 However, the main question that comes up when comparing the two options is: does it cost more to build or buy a house?
 To help you come to a decision, we’ve outlined the costs and money-saving aspects of both types of real estate.

 Building: Money-Saving Perks

-You choose what you pay for: When you choose to build a custom home, you have the advantage of choosing your features and fixtures.
+You choose what you pay for: When you take the time to research and build a custom home, you have the advantage of choosing your features and fixtures.
 This could include everything from the exterior features like brick colour, siding style and shingles to the interior fixtures like cabinetry, flooring and lighting.
-Like most builders, Sifton offers standard features and upgraded features and it’s up to you to choose which ones you like best and, more importantly, which ones will keep you within your budget.
+Like most builders, Sifton offers standard features and upgraded features, and it’s up to you to choose which ones you like best and, more importantly, which ones will keep you within your budget.

 Building: Extra Expenses